Indonesia finds body parts, debris, detects emergency signal of crashed jet

 Distraught relatives waited in Pontianak about 740 km (460 miles) from Jakarta for news of their loved ones.
 At Jakarta’s main airport a crisis centre was set up for families.

-“We feel powerless, we can only wait and hope to get any information soon,” Irfan, who had five relatives on the flight, told reporters.
+“We feel powerless, we can only wait and hope to get any information soon,” Irfansyah Riyanto, who had five relatives on the flight, told reporters. [nL4N2JL02I]

 Founded in 2003, Jakarta-based Sriwijaya Air group flies largely within Indonesia’s sprawling archipelago.
 The budget airline has had a solid safety record, with no onboard casualties in four incidents recorded on the Aviation Safety Network database.